cultuurnet/apidocs/projects/uitdatabank/docs/entry-api/events/publish.md

 When [updating an event](./update.md) in its entirety, you can set the `workflowStatus` and/or the `availableFrom` properties just like when creating an event.

 Alternatively, you can use the [`PUT /events/{eventId}/workflow-status`](/reference/entry.json/paths/~1events~1{eventId}~1workflow-status/put) endpoint to update the `workflowStatus` and optionally the related `availableFrom` property.

+### When "importing" events (deprecated)

+In the past, events were typically created by API integrators by "importing" them via the [`POST /imports/events`](/reference/entry.json/paths/~1imports~1events~1{eventId}/post) endpoint.

+If you use this endpoint, your event will automatically get the workflow status `READY_FOR_VALIDATION` instead of `DRAFT`, for backward compatibility with existing integrations.

+However, note that this endpoint is deprecated and it is recommended to use [`POST /events`](/reference/entry.json/paths/~1events/post) instead.
+Both endpoints work the same except that you should set the `workflowStatus` property explicitly to `READY_FOR_VALIDATION` when using the latter and you want to immediately publish your newly created events.